 Post-diagnosis we were blessed with our first (and only) child, so for the first year and a half, I was able to focus on her and avoid confronting my new reality.
 Sometimes I would run into people I knew.
 They’d ask where I had disappeared to, and once I told them I was usually faced with one of two looks, either a step back in shock, revealing disgust and fear of the unknown, or a step forward with a hand on my shoulder affirming compassion and empathy.
 Both started to loosen the grip on my previous life forcing me to face my truth.

 When diagnosed, I was informed of a support group that I could attend at my local MS society, MS Taranaki.
 My initial thoughts on support groups were ‘people just sitting around feeling sorry for themselves,’ and this was something I didn’t want.
 Eventually, curiosity got the better of me and I reached out.
-Those original speculations crumbled after meeting Moria; the local MS Field Worker.
+Those original speculations crumbled after meeting Moria; the local MS Community Support Staff.
 This brought a ray of sun through the rain cloud above my head that was a constant reminder and an ever-threatening possibility of a potential relapse.
 Not only did it give me a sense of security and community, but it opened a door of potentially being able to play a part in helping an amazing cause for people just like you, who may be hiding from their diagnosis, feeling alone or continuously trying to explain a misunderstood disease.

 I hope by reading this, it drives people to not only to help an amazing cause but also bring people diagnosed with MS to our community and spark a thirst for knowledge to grow a greater awareness.